EXP-code/EXP-docs/intro/overview.rst

 What's next?
 ============

+The next steps for you are to

+1. :ref:`install EXP <intro-install>`
-The next steps for you are to :ref:`install EXP <intro-install>`, :ref:`follow through the pyEXP tutorial <intro-pyEXP-tutorial>` or the :ref:`EXP tutorial <intro-EXP-tutorial>` to learn how to create a full-blown EXP project.
+2. :ref:`follow through the pyEXP tutorial <intro-pyEXP-tutorial>` or the
+3. :ref:`EXP tutorial <intro-EXP-tutorial>`

+to learn how to create a full-blown EXP analysis or simulation and analysis project.
 Thanks for your interest!